RussianBear20/ForaBot/README.md

 To use this repo, you must clone it and then at the top level of the directory run
 $ bash ./setup.sh
-all packages must be built with ~/ForabotResearch/ros2_foxy_workspace$ colcon build -packages--select <package names>
+and then after that all packages must be built with ~/ForabotResearch/ros2_foxy_workspace$ colcon build -packages--select <package names>
 ~/ForabotResearch/ros2_foxy_workspace$ source ./install/setup.bash